dregmi08/cse15l-lab-reports/labreport5.md

 dronregmi@Drons-MacBook-Air written_2 % cd travel_guides
 dronregmi@Drons-MacBook-Air travel_guides % find . -type f -empty
 ```

+The purpose of this command is to find all empty files in the current directory and its subdirectories.
+This `find` command is useful if you don't want to
+find every single empty file within the directories and delete them, therefore clearing up any clutter in your workspace.
+In my first example, I called
+`find . -type f -empty` from the `written_2` directory .
+I had previously created two empty files within this directory, just for the purposes of this
+demonstration.
+I named these files `foundfile.txt` and `founfile.txt`, and when calling find . -type f -empty  , these files were listed.
+For my second
+example, I started from the `travel_guides` directory and used the command.
+Since this file does not contain any files that are empty, nothing was listed.

 __Fourth Use:__ `find -size +_M` or finding files larger than _ amount of megabytes